Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Introduction

-The pentagonal subdivision is introduced in \cite{wy1}.
-The operation is applied to platonic solids to produce three two-parameter families of tilings of sphere by congruent pentagons of edge combination $a^2b^2c$.
-The numbers of tiles in pentagonal subdivisions are $f=12,24,60$.
-We proved in \cite{wy1} that these are the only tilings for the combination $a^2b^2c$.
-The reductions of the pentagonal subdivision by $c=a\ne b$ or $c=b\ne a$ give one-parameter families of tilings for edge combination $a^3b^2$.
-We proved in \cite{wy2} that these tilings and the related variations are the only tilings for the combination $a^3b^2$.
-The further reduction $a=b=c$ then gives three tilings by congruent equilateral pentagons in the theorem above.
-By \cite{ay1,gsy} or direct argument, the equilateral pentagonal subdivision for $f=12$ is exactly the regular dodecahedron.
-The equilateral pentagonal subdivisions for $f=24,60$ are derived in Section \ref{case42c}.
+The {\em pentagonal subdivision tiling} is introduced in \cite[Section 3.1]{wy1}.
+We apply the operation to Platonic solids to get three two-parameter families of tilings of the sphere by congruent pentagons with the edge combination $a^2b^2c$.
+The tilings in the first part of the main theorem are the equilateral reduction $a=b=c$ of the pentagonal subdivision tiling.
+By \cite{ay1,gsy} or direct argument, the equilateral pentagonal subdivision tiling with $f=12$ tiles is exactly the regular dodecahedron.
+The equilateral pentagonal subdivision tilings with $f=24,60$ tiles are derived in Section \ref{case42c}.

+Figure \ref{subdivision_tiling} gives the three equilateral pentagonal subdivision tilings.
+The first is the regular dodecahedron, with all angles equal to $\frac{2}{3}\pi$.
+The second and third are the pentagonal subdivisions of the octahedron and icosahedron.
+The tiles are the first of Figure \ref{pentagon}.
+All $\epsilon$ angles appear at the vertex $\bullet$ (including the ``fractional'' $\bullet$ at the infinity in the second and third pictures).
+Then the $\epsilon$ angles determine the locations of the other angles according to the first of Figure \ref{pentagon}.
+We have $\delta=\frac{2}{3}\pi$ and $\epsilon=\frac{1}{2}\pi$ for the pentagonal subdivision of the octahedron, and the edge length $a$ is given by the biggest root of the quartic equation \eqref{edge24}.
+We have $\delta=\frac{2}{3}\pi$ and $\epsilon=\frac{2}{5}\pi$ for the pentagonal subdivision of the icosahedron, and the edge length $a$ is given by a quadratic factor of \eqref{edge60}.

+The angles in Figure \ref{pentagon} are arranged in a strange order (switching $\delta,\gamma$ recovers the normal order).
+This is the result of the sequence of argument adopted in this paper.
+We use this order in the introduction for the reader to easily match the values of angles and edges in the body of the paper.

+The second of Figure \ref{pentagon} is the flip of the first.
+We regard the arrangement of angles to be positively oriented in the first, and negatively oriented in the second.
+Instead of showing all the angles, it is much easier to present tilings by the locations of $\epsilon$ and the orientations of tiles.
+All tiles in Figure \ref{subdivision_tiling} are positively oriented.